 Areas of Research

-14th- and 15th-century English literature, especially Chaucer, Gower, and Lydgate; gender and political literature; Christine de Pizan and medieval French literature in England; and manuscript studies.
+14th- and 15th-century English literature; gender and political literature; Christine de Pizan and French literature in England; manuscript studies; and translation studies.

 Honors and Awards